the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ## Conclusion

+Of course, there are a whole lot more to evals than I've covered here.

+Getting a genuinely good example dataset, though seemingly straightforward on the surface, might be the biggest bottleneck of all.

+You also will probably want many more evaluators beyond the 3 Ts, to really capture the context or domain that gives your agent and organization an upper hand.

+And I didn't even _mention_ the trials and tribulations of doing actual, hardcore Eval-Driven Development.
+(Though I might touch on this in a following post.)

-If you can get to a place where your agent nails all of the 3T's on a rich and representative set of eval examples, it will be in great shape.
+But, if you can get to a place where your agent nails all of the 3T's on a rich and representative set of eval examples, it will be in great shape.

 And your users will love it.